 The table presents Foster's housing affordability when looking at all income levels for owner- and renter-occupied households in comparison to Providence County and the state as a whole.
-Despite Foster's significantly smaller occupied housing stock being largely comprised of owner-occupied units, only about a third of these were experiencing cost burden according to the calculations of both HUD and HousingWorks RI.
-Less than half of these 410 owner-occupied, cost-burdened households per the CHAS were experiencing severe cost burdens of more than 50 percent of their incomes spent on housing costs.
+Despite Foster's significantly smaller occupied housing stock being largely comprised of owner-occupied units, only about a quarter of these were experiencing cost burden according to the calculations of both HUD and HousingWorks RI.
+145 (or 43.3%) of these 335 owner-occupied, cost-burdened households per the CHAS were experiencing severe cost burdens of more than 50 percent of their incomes spent on housing costs.

 In renter-occupancy however, there was a divergence in the percentage of households experiencing cost burden in Foster and, to a lesser extent, Rhode Island (county-level indicators were not reported in the HousingWorks RI Fact Book).
 This is likely due to the differences in calculations noted above and a high margin of error for Foster due to its small housing stock.
-The CHAS reported 69 of 135 renter-occupied households were cost burdened while 4 renter-occupied households were severely cost burdened.
+The CHAS reported 35 of 140 renter-occupied households were cost burdened while 15 renter-occupied households were severely cost burdened.

 Along with providing cost burden by separate tenures, CHAS data also included the percent of cost burdened owner- and renter-occupied households combined as well.
-Overall, 31 percent of Foster's households expended more than 30 percent of their income on housing costs.
+Overall, 24.5% of Foster's households expended more than 30 percent of their income on housing costs.